robipozzi/robipozzi-kafka/README.md

 git clone https://github.com/robipozzi/robipozzi-kafka
 ```

-Activate a Kafka cluster to interact with; instructions are provided to install Kafka locally or instantiate it on a Red Hat OpenShift cluster.
+Activate a Kafka cluster to interact with; instructions are provided to install Kafka locally or instantiate it on Confluent or Red Hat OpenShift.

 ### Run Kafka cluster on local environment
 Installing Kafka locally for development and test is quite straightforward, please refer to https://kafka.apache.org/quickstart for instructions.